 It’s also worth noting that both of these tests can be used in combination with an autosomal test to further improve the details of your research.
 So the fact that Ancestry no longer offers them might call for the need to visit other service providers.

-- Recent genetic ethnicity limitation – While Ancestry provides you an overview of your genetic ethnicity, it’s likely to end its trail at the 8th generation before you.
+- Recent genetic ethnicity limitation – While Ancestry provides you an overview of your genetic information regarding your ethnicity, it’s likely to end its trail at the 8th generation before you.
 That means that you’re unlikely to discover your actual halplogroups or your in-depth ethnicity with their test.

 For instance, if your earliest ancestors were African, and several intermarriages diluted their genes down the line, then the results might not be able to reflect this African heritage accurately because of the mixing with other ethnicities.